SuperBeastsAI/ComfyUI-SuperBeasts/README.md

 - Resizes and crops masks to the specified width and height
 - Allows reordering the masks in the batch based on a provided order
 - Supports unlimited input masks

+# Experimental: Video tools

+## Deflicker

+The Deflicker node is designed to reduce flickering artifacts in a sequence of images.
+It adjusts the brightness of each frame based on the average brightness of its surrounding context frames.

+### Features
+- Adjusts brightness of each frame based on the context frames
+- Applies noise reduction and gradient smoothing to the adjusted images
+- Blends the adjusted images with the original images using adaptive blending strength
+- Supports batch processing for efficient computation

+## PixelDeflicker

+The PixelDeflicker node reduces flickering artifacts in a sequence of images by applying temporal smoothing at the pixel level.
+It blends the smoothed frames with the original frames to achieve a more stable output.

+### Features
+- Applies temporal smoothing to reduce flickering
+- Blends the smoothed frames with the original frames
+- Supports batch processing for efficient computation

 # Deprecated / Removed